-When I start troubleshooting a blower that doesn’t start, I replace the air filter, fuel filter and spark plug.
+When I start troubleshooting a blower that doesn’t start, I replace the air filter, fuel filter, and spark plug.
 That way I can rule out a routine maintenance part as being part of the problem.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
-As an Amazon Associate we earn from qualifying purchases.
+As an Amazon Associate, we earn from qualifying purchases.

-Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing or operating.
-Consult a professional if you don’t have the skills, knowledge or are not in the condition to perform the repair safely.
+Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
+Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 12 Reasons Your ECHO Leaf Blower Won’t Start

 When the filter isn’t routinely changed to keep it clean, it can become plugged preventing air from getting to the engine.
 Without air, the ECHO leaf blower will not start and run.

 Never operate your leaf blower without an air filter, even if it is just for a short period so you can finish a task.
 Dirt in the engine can cause significant engine damage which may result in having to buy a new blower.

-Bad Spark Plug in an ECHO Leaf Blower
+Bad Spark Plug

 Remove the spark plug and inspect it.
 Replace a dirty or damaged spark plug with a new one.
 The spark plug must be gapped at .024″-.026″.

-Plugged Fuel Filter in an ECHO Leaf Blower
+Plugged Fuel Filter

 The fuel filter keeps dirt from entering the fuel system by straining fuel coming out of the fuel tank.
 If the filter is plugged, fuel will be prevented from passing through the filter so the engine can’t get the fuel it requires to start.

-Incorrect 2-Cycle Oil Mix in an ECHO Leaf Blower
+Incorrect 2-Cycle Oil Mix

 Using straight gas in an ECHO leaf blower will damage the engine and cause it to seize up.
 Adding straight gas to your blower is a quick way to ruin it.
-The 2-cycle engine in an ECHO leaf blower uses a gas and oil mixed at a ratio of 50:1.
+The 2-cycle engine in an ECHO leaf blower uses gas and oil mixed at a ratio of 50:1.

 You can also use an equivalent 2-cycle oil that is ISO-L-EGD and JASO M345 FD certified.

 A great option to reduce fuel problems and extend engine life is the Pre-Mixed ECHO Red Armor fuel.
-This is an ethanol free blend of oil and fuel that is ready to pour into your leaf blower’s fuel tank.
+This is an ethanol-free blend of oil and fuel that is ready to pour into your leaf blower’s fuel tank.

-Old Fuel and Oil Mix in an ECHO Leaf Blower
+Old Fuel and Oil Mix

-Ethanol, found in most gasolines on the market today, attracts moisture to the fuel system.
+Ethanol, found in most types of gasoline on the market today, attracts moisture to the fuel system.
 This water and ethanol mixture causes gumming in the fuel system and degrading of its components.

 Add a fuel stabilizer like Sea Foam Motor Treatment to stabilize the fuel, clean the fuel system and reduce moisture in the fuel.
 If you choose to use a pre-mixed ethanol-free fuel, you do not need to add a stabilizer.

-Bad Primer Bulb in an ECHO Leaf Blower
+Bad Primer Bulb

 A cracked primer bulb that won’t fill up with fuel won’t function correctly to get fuel to the carburetor.
 Replace with a new primer bulb.